 Description

-Washingtonia filifera, commonly known as the California fan palm or desert fan palm, is a robust, slow-growing palm with a thick, columnar trunk that can reach 15–20 meters (50–65 feet) in height and 0.6–1 meter (2–3 feet) in diameter.
-Its crown is filled with large, fan-shaped leaves measuring 1–2 meters (3–6 feet) across, with light green blades and long petioles that feature orange-brown fibers.
-The dead leaves often form a dense, shaggy “skirt” around the upper trunk, adding to its distinct appearance.
-It produces small white flowers in hanging clusters, followed by black, berry-like fruits.
+Washingtonia filifera, commonly known as the California fan palm or desert fan palm, is a robust, slow-growing palm with a thick, columnar trunk that can reach 15-20 meters (50-65 feet) in height and 0.6-1 meter (2-3 feet) in diameter.
+Its crown is filled with large, fan-shaped leaves measuring 1-2 meters (3-6 feet) across, with light green blades and long petioles that feature orange-brown fibers.
+The dead leaves often form a dense, shaggy “skirt” around the trunk.

 Native to the desert oases of the southwestern United States and northwestern Mexico, this palm is highly drought-resistant and thrives in sandy, well-drained soils.
 It is more cold-hardy than its relative, Washingtonia robusta, tolerating temperatures down to -10°C (14°F).
-Additionally, it has good wind resistance, making it well-suited for arid climates and landscaping in areas prone to occasional frosts.
-This iconic palm is a symbol of desert landscapes and is valued for its resilience and dramatic form.
+Additionally, it has good wind resistance, making it well suited for arid climates and landscaping in areas prone to occasional frosts.